rubuy-74/portfolio/src/data/aboutMeMarkdown.md

 **Hey, my name is Rubem Neto.** I'm just a guy who loves to learn and explore new things.
-Ever since I was a kid, I've always been curious,constantly diving into new ideas and asking lots of "why?".
+Ever since I was a kid, I've always been curious, constantly diving into new ideas and asking lots of "why?".
 For me, a question without an answer is just a challenge waiting for someone to figure it out.

 I was born in **Brazil** in 2004.
 I love my country deeply and hope to visit my family and friends there as often as I can.
 There's something special about being around the people and places that shaped who you are.